 This typically involves work such as repainting walls, enhancing interior design, and other modifications to improve aesthetics.

-The primary objective of property refurbishment is to increase the property value and enhance the functionality of a property, making it more appealing and comfortable for occupants.
+The primary objective of property refurbishment is to increase the property’s overall value and enhance the functionality of a property, making it more appealing and comfortable for occupants.

 Such interventions focus on maintaining and optimizing the existing condition of the property without extensive reconstruction, thereby preserving its original character while adapting to modern needs and standards regarding appearance and utility.